 We work hard to ensure every patient we treat is completely comfortable from the moment they arrive, but in some cases, patients need a little extra help staying calm and free from pain.
 For these patients, we may recommend sedation dentistry.
-Oral conscious sedation and nitrous oxide sedation allow our patients to achieve maximum comfort even during extensive treatments.
+Oral conscious and nitrous oxide sedation allow our patients to achieve maximum comfort even during extensive treatments.

 Do you take my insurance?